gatsbyjs/gatsby/docs/docs/how-to/local-development/javascript-tooling.md

 - [How to configure webpack](/docs/how-to/custom-configuration/add-custom-webpack-config/)
 - [How to configure Babel](/docs/how-to/custom-configuration/babel/)

-A number of Gatsby plugins already exist for relatively common tasks; you can install these in your `gatsby-config.js`.
+Most sites work great with the default configuration.
+Many common changes have [Gatsby plugins](/plugins) already which you can install in your `gatsby-config.js`.

 ## Linting and auto-formatting